axnion/rssreader/README.md

 ## Requirements
 There are a couple of requirements necessary to be able to contribute or do changes in the source code.
 Java 8 and JDK 8 is required because I have used parts of Java introduces in Java 8.

 Gradle is the build system used in this project.
-It is required as it handles dependencies, but it also makes testing, compiling and packaging easyer.
+It is required as it handles dependencies, but it also makes testing, compiling and packaging easier.

 * Java 8
 * Java Development Kit 8